 This is basically a quick fruit salad that I make mostly for brunches or late lunches on that lazy Saturday or Sunday afternoon.
 All I need is to cut up a watermelon into small cubes then mix them with crumbled feta cheese.
 I put them in a large bowl and sprinkle in some mint leaves, a few drizzles of salad oil, and vinegar, then toss it a few times to mix up everything, and in less than five minutes, I have a very healthy and energizing dish.

 This is one of my favorite quick-fix soups.
 I peel and grate one big and fresh cucumber then whisk it together with some low-fat curd, lemon juice, salt, dried mint leaves, and crushed pepper.
 To give it a more chilled taste, I refrigerate it for about thirty minutes before serving it.
 I garnish the soup with either mint leaves or parsley.

-I prepare this by cutting and scooping out a fresh and ripe avocado.
+I prepare this by cutting and scooping out a fresh and ripe avocado, or αβοκαντο, that can be purchased as single pieces or in bulk, depending on how many people you are looking to feed.
 I then mash it up with a fork until it is smooth.
 I then add salt and other ingredients in my kitchen, such as eggs, olives, onions, and even tomatoes.
 I mix everything in a bowl, smear it on a slice of brown or multigrain bread, crush some black pepper on it, and enjoy a very healthy meal.
 The avocado toast’s best accompaniment is cold, freshly squeezed juice or a glass of cold milk.

 There!
 You don’t have to sweat it out in the kitchen to have a delicious and healthy meal.
 I have learned this art over time, and I really vouch for it.
 Good meals come from the joy of making them.
 When that heart is not around, the quick-fixes above will keep you full and healthy!